Ely, Iowa: Annual events

 Ely hosts the Fall Fest, held annually during Late September or Early October.
 The Ely Fall Fest is a family-oriented and affordable celebration that offers a wide range of events for all ages run by The Ely Parks & Recreation Commission.

 The town also hosts a city-wide garage sale day on the first Saturday of May.

 Religion

 There are two churches in Ely: St. John's Lutheran Church founded in 1854 and the First Presbyterian Church founded in 1858.

-Food

-Ely has numerous restaurants in Ely including Odie's Bar and Grill, My Mom's Bakery, House Divided Brewery, and Dan and Debbie's Creamery.
-Ely is a popular stopping point along the Cedar Valley trail.

 Parks and Recreation

 The City of Ely provides four different parks throughout the community: